shadee22/laptop-price-prediction/readme.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

 Feel free to contribute, open issues, and provide feedback.
-Happy laptop price prediction!
+Happy laptop price prediction!!!